BY HENRIK DAHL

 The next morning I woke up from the sound of a man snoring.
 It was the red-haired English guy.
 He too had decided to sleep in the library.
 I heard people making noises in the kitchen.
 I got up, dressed, and helped the others make breakfast.
 After a somewhat silent meal, with only some of the group talking, we went into the room that was used for the shamanic exercises.
 Some of these were done in pairs.
 First I got to work with the woman wearing tie-dye pants.
 She was friendly and had a warm smile.
 During the exercises, we were supposed to go and find a power animal for the other person.
 Later I worked with the young man with the big sideburns.
 He had trouble finding his power animal, and I was asked to help him find it.
 I must point out that I took these exercises seriously.
 Although I was secretly doing fieldwork, it would be unfair of me not to respect these people.
 I also discovered that the shamanic techniques are very powerful.
 What I experienced on the drum journeys felt real.

-“Have you read The Spirit Molecule by Rick Strassman?” asked the guy with the big sideburns when I was sitting next to him on the mattress.
+“Have you read The Spirit Molecule by Rick Strassman?” the guy with the big sideburns asked as I was sitting next to him on the mattress.
 The leader was eager to continue with the exercises, and I never got a chance to discuss the book with him.
-Strassman’s DMT: The Spirit Molecule is dealing with the extremely psychedelic drug DMT.
-Ayahuasca, a highly potent brew used by shamans in the Amazon, contains DMT.
+Strassman’s DMT: The Spirit Molecule is dealing with the extremely powerful yet short-acting psychedelic drug N,N-Dimethyltryptamine, abbreviated DMT.
+The drug is the main active ingredient in ayahuasca, a highly potent brew used by shamans in the Amazon.
 I was curious to hear what the leader felt about using plant-based psychedelics in shamanic rituals.
 Since psychedelics are an integrated part of shamanism in many cultures, I knew the subject would be brought up sooner or later in the workshop.
 In one of the breaks from the exercises I came into the dining room and there was a discussion about the use of psychedelics.
 It was clear the leader strongly opposed to the use of any plant-based psychedelics: “In Siberia there is an A team and a B team.
 The B team, which is the less skilled of the two, is the one using drugs.
-The other team doesn’t have to,” explained the leader.
+The other team doesn’t have to,” the leader explained.
 On another occasion while sitting in the dining room, she started talking about the use of cannabis: “Hashish is extremely dangerous.
 We’ve done shamanic journeys on this and we’ve found out that people smoking cannabis get big holes in their souls, like a Swiss cheese.
 These holes are very hard to repair.
 It’s almost impossible.
 In fact, by merely sitting in the same room as someone smoking hashish, one risks getting holes in one’s soul.”
 The sidekick nodded and said: “It’s very dangerous.”
 Several of the participants looked confused, but no one protested.
 Now, given the fact that the course took place just outside of Malmö, right at the very South of the country and close to the rest of Europe’s considerably more relaxed views on so-called soft drugs, it’s very likely that at least half of the group had either tried cannabis, or at some point in their life been in the same room as someone smoking it.
 “But alcohol is fine.
 We never saw any problems with that,” she continued in her Northern drawl.
 At this point I could feel myself distancing from the leader and her sidekick.
 I thought of them as scary people, with a surprisingly dogmatic approach to shamanism.
 Being on the course was a great study and experience, but I was starting to feel that I had had enough of it.
 Thank God when this is over, I thought.

 By Henrik Dahl